Microchip-MPLAB-Harmony/reference_apps/apps/pic32cm_mc00_cnano/pic32cmmc_getting_started/readme.md

 ## Programming/Debugging Application Project:
 - Open the project (pic32cmmc_getting_started\firmware\pic32cm_mc_cnano.X) in MPLAB X IDE
-- Ensure "PIC32CM MC Curiosity Nano" is selected as hardware tool to program/debug the application
+- Ensure "PIC32CM MC00 Curiosity Nano" is selected as hardware tool to program/debug the application
 - Build the code and program the device by clicking on the "make and program" button in MPLAB X IDE tool bar
 - Follow the steps in "Running the Demo" section below

 ## Running the Demo:
-- An LED (LED0) on the PIC32CM MC Curiosity Nano Evaluation Kit toggles on every timeout basis and the default periodicity of the timeout is 500 milliseconds
+- An LED (LED0) on the PIC32CM MC00 Curiosity Nano Evaluation Kit toggles on every timeout basis and the default periodicity of the timeout is 500 milliseconds
 - And also, the LED toggling rate is displayed on the serial terminal
-- Press the switch SW0 on the PIC32CM MC Curiosity Nano Evaluation Kit to change the default periodicity of the timeout to one second
+- Press the switch SW0 on the PIC32CM MC00 Curiosity Nano Evaluation Kit to change the default periodicity of the timeout to one second
-- Every subsequent pressing of the switch SW0 on the PIC32CM MC Curiosity Nano Evaluation Kit changes the periodicity of the timeout to 2 seconds, 4 seconds, 500 milliseconds, and back to 1 second in cyclic order
+- Every subsequent pressing of the switch SW0 on the PIC32CM MC00 Curiosity Nano Evaluation Kit changes the periodicity of the timeout to 2 seconds, 4 seconds, 500 milliseconds, and back to 1 second in cyclic order

 ## Comments:
 - Reference Training Module: [Getting Started with Harmony v3 Peripheral Libraries on SAMC2x MCUs](https://microchipdeveloper.com/harmony3:samc21-getting-started-training-module)